sakulstra/sakulstra.github.io/blog/html/_sources/2014/11/19/gesture_recognition_with_arduino.txt

 we can start our program and you will hopefully see the data-stream in GRT-GUI.

+Here's a simple example video, where I used a boarduino with an mpu6050 which constantly streams the quaternion rotation data and the 3-axis acceleration data via serial to the pc.

+.. raw:: html

+	<iframe width="560" height="315" src="//www.youtube.com/embed/CW98sgjlb8w" frameborder="0" allowfullscreen></iframe>

 .. _GRT: https://github.com/nickgillian/grt
 .. _Nick Gillian: http://www.nickgillian.com